demisto/content/Packs/CovalenceManagedSecurity/Integrations/CovalenceManagedSecurity/README.md

 Triggers by triaged alerts from endpoint, cloud, and network security monitoring.
 Contains event details and easy-to-follow mitigation steps.
-This integration was integrated and tested with version xx of Covalence Managed Security
+This integration was integrated and tested with version 3.0 of Covalence Managed Security
 ## Configure Covalence Managed Security on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.